 Camping Stove Width

 The width of camping stoves varies significantly and can have an impact on what types of cookware you can use.
-For example, we like the Eureka Ignite Plus because it features a wide 23-inch cooking surface that can accommodate medium to large pots side by side.
+For example, we like the Camp Chef Everest 2X because it features a wide 25-inch cooking surface that can accommodate medium to large pots side by side.
 Smaller units, like the Coleman Triton, can only fit two 10-inch pans.
-If you regularly use larger pots or pans, it’s worth digging into this spec closely before making a purchase (most manufacturers and retails will publish the dimensions).
-Alternatively, if your stove will be your first purchase, make sure the cookware you buy will fit on your unit’s cook surface.
+If you regularly use larger pots or pans, or even a wok, it’s worth digging into this spec closely before making a purchase (most manufacturers and retailers will publish the dimensions and we have them listed above for each pick).
+Alternatively, if you're picking out your first stove, make sure the cookware you buy will fit on your unit’s cook surface.

 Automatic (Matchless) Ignition

 Piezoelectricity is a pressure-based (read: matchless) form of ignition that is popular in camping stove applications.
 Rather than the sometimes-harried process of turning on the fuel and quickly lighting a match or clicking a lighter, this form of push-button auto ignition keeps your hands safe from any large bursts of flame.
 We prefer this type of ignition for the added convenience and ease of use, but it does come at an extra cost.
-Upgrading to the piezo-equipped Coleman Triton+, for example, will cost you $36 more than the base model (through Amazon at the time of publishing).
+Upgrading to the piezo-equipped Coleman Triton+, for example, will cost you $20 more than the base model.
 It’s also true that these igniters are not perfect and often fail over time (sometimes surprisingly quickly after purchase), so always bring along a set of extra matches or a lighter just in case.

 Cooking Grate, Grills, and Griddles

 The most common form of stove is the traditional two-burner with a single, large cooking grate.
-But should you want a grill and stove combo, say, for cooking sausage and eggs, a hybrid option like the Camp Chef Rainier 2X is pretty appealing.
-Keep in mind that the grill portion takes up about 2/3 of the cooktop, which can swallow valuable space for fitting a large skillet or pot.
-Coleman’s Cascade 3-in-1 solves that problem with both burners and removable grill/griddle accessories.
+But should you want a grill and stove combo, say, for cooking sausage and eggs, a hybrid option may be is pretty appealing.
+Keep in mind that, on some models, the grill portion may take up about 2/3 of the cooktop, which can swallow valuable space for fitting a large skillet or pot.
+Coleman’s Cascade 3-in-1 solves that problem with both burners having removable grill/griddle accessories.
 Similarly, stoves like the Camp Chef Explorer allow you to swap out accessory tops, including a barbecue box or pizza oven.
-Griddles are separate attachments that fit over top the burners, and just like at home, they’re great for cooking up items like pancakes or a grilled cheese.
+Griddles are separate attachments that fit over the top of the burners, and just like at home, they’re great for cooking up items like pancakes or grilled cheese.

 Weight and Packed Size

 Depending on your needs, packed size may or may not play a big role in your buying decision.
-If it does, a model like the GSI Pinnacle Pro is a great option at only 1.4 inches tall when packed (for reference, the aforementioned Ignite Plus is 4 in., and a freestanding unit like the Camp Chef Explorer is 14 in.).
+If it does, a model like the GSI Pinnacle Pro is a great option at only 1.4 inches tall when packed (for reference, the aforementioned Everest 2X is 5.6 in., and a freestanding unit like the Camp Chef Explorer is 14 in.).
 This makes it easy to slide into the crevice of a vehicle or back corner of a gear closet.
-Taking it a step further, we also like Jetboil’s Genesis Basecamp System, which includes a stove and cookware, manages to weigh less than 10 pounds, and folds down to nest into the included pot.
-Again, these considerations don’t matter to some campers, but they can be a difference-maker for those limited on space.
+Taking it a step further, we also like Jetboil’s Genesis Basecamp System, which includes a stove and cookware, manages to weigh less than 10 pounds, and folds down to nest into the included pot and carry bag.
+Again, these considerations don’t matter to some campers, but they can make a difference for those limited on space.

 Camping vs. Backpacking Stoves

-For those weighing the decision between camping and backpacking stoves, there are some important trade-offs to consider.
+For those weighing the decision (literally) between camping and backpacking stoves, there are some important trade-offs to consider.
 In addition to a lighter weight and smaller packed size, backpacking models only feature a single burner that can hold a pot or pan, which limits cooking space and the types of meals that you can cook (most backpackers stick to simple foods like dehydrated or one-pot meals).
 In addition, backpacking stoves are much flimsier, less stable, and don’t simmer as well as camping models.
-If you won’t be traveling far from your vehicle, a camping stove will offer a substantial increase in performance and the added heft and bulk likely won’t matter much.
+If you won’t be traveling far from your vehicle, a camping stove will offer a substantial increase in performance, and the added heft and bulk likely won’t matter much.
 However, if you trek deep into the backcountry regularly, the weight savings are well worth the sacrifice in cooking ability.
+For a deeper dive into some of the nuances of stoves in general, check out our article on How to Choose a Camping Stove.

 Back to Our Top Camping Stove Picks Back to Our Camping Stove Comparison Table